 To boost blogging income without the troubles of display ads, we’ll use:

-- high paying CPM and CPC ad networks.
+- high-paying CPM and CPC ad networks.

-- high-quality traffic sources that converts.
+- high-quality traffic sources that convert.

 - tools to target top paying keywords you can easily rank for.

 - the best ad placements that balance revenue and user experience.